 - Misrepresenting the originality of one's work (plagiarism), particularly through failing to footnote the contributions of another, except as permitted by the instructor;

 - Continuing to write after time has been called on an exam; or

 - Submitting substantially the same work for credit in more than one class, except with prior approval of the instructor.

-The SEAS student is expected to respect the materials, data, and property of other members of the SEAS community.
+The Penn Engineering student is expected to respect the materials, data, and property of other members of the Penn Engineering community.
 The student will not misuse or misappropriate the materials, data, or other property of another, especially through, but not limited to: